Student Activists’ Lifelong Commitment to Service and Justice

 If you have information about any of these men and women that would add to their biographies, please contact us through this website.

-As a student, Breslow was one of the leaders of the antiwar movement, both nationally and on the campus.
+As a student, Breslow was one of the leaders of the antiwar movement, both nationally and on the campus, and objected to the segregation of Pioneer Hall.
 He appeared on the Chase lists from his undergraduate days through his appointment as a physician at the University, and was always listed as “Russian Jew Communist.”

 He graduated from the University of Minnesota Medical School in 1938 and received a Masters of Public Health in 1941.
 He became interested in public health because, he said, he thought it suited his ideology as “a political activist for disadvantaged people.”
 In 1943 he joined the Army, even though his job and having a young child both exempted him from the World War II draft.
 He wrote that he felt guilty because earlier he had not joined the “antifascist struggle” by volunteering to fight in the Spanish Civil War.
 He served in the Pacific as a captain.